Carly Wicks as Carry Nation.

 Commissioned by Walking Shadow Theater Company in Minneapolis MN.

-Originally produced by The Runaways Lab Theater in Chicago, IL, in January 2017.
 MN premiere by Walking Shadow Theater Company in December 2017.
+Directed by John Heimbuch.

 I’d above all recommend staying up late for Hatchet Lady (Sat 10:30 PM), Savannah Reich’s funny, punky, wild, yet sly play about a biographer having a breakdown as she tries to finish her book on bar-busting temperance fanatic Carrie Nation.
 Directed by Olivia Lilley for Runaways Lab Theatre, the show features a band, dancing angels, interviews with the dead, Carly Wicks running from roaring to nearly comatose as both Nation and the biographer, and the quietly hilarious Jasmine Henri Jordan as a publisher’s intern.